hezarai/hezar/CONTRIBUTING.md

 ## Sending a PR

-In order to apply any change to the repo, you have to follow these step:
+In order to apply any change to the repo, you have to follow these steps:

 1. Fork the Hezar repository.
 2. Create a new branch for your feature, bug fix, etc.